 Amethyst is always happy to assist those around her in practical and thoughtful ways.
 This is seen in the episodes “Sworn to the Sword” and “Keystone Motel” when she comforts Steven and Pearl respectively.
 Similar to many ESFPs, Amethyst is often reluctant to be serious or to talk about anything negative.
 This leads to her bottling up her emotions and burying them deep inside until they erupt in often times negative ways.
 In the episode “On the Run” Amethyst is shown to care very much about her identity and how others perceive her while also staying true to herself.

 Do you agree with my assessment?
 Or do you disagree?
 How would you type the characters of Steven Universe?
 Let me know in the comments below!

 ABOUT TYPING FICTIONAL CHARARACTERS:

 Silver Petticoat writers type fictional characters using the Myers Briggs Assessment.
 We base our choices on research and all around educated guessing.
-It’s all in good fun and we love a good discussion, so if you agree or disagree with our choices let us know!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+It’s all in good fun and we love a good discussion, so if you agree or disagree with our choices let us know!Pin this article to read later!
+And make sure to follow us on Pinterest.